Chart Color Schemes

 Gunnedah is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

 Gunnedah's dwelling structure, as per the latest Census, consisted of 88.1% houses and 12.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro NSW had 82.6% houses and 17.4% other dwellings.
-Home ownership in Gunnedah was at 33.2%, with mortgaged dwellings at 34.7% and rented ones at 32.1%.
-The median monthly mortgage repayment in the area was $1,517, lower than Non-Metro NSW's average of $1,733.
-The median weekly rent figure for Gunnedah was $300, compared to Non-Metro NSW's $330.
-Nationally, Gunnedah's mortgage repayments were significantly lower at $1,517 compared to the Australian average of $1,863.
-Rents in Gunnedah were substantially below the national figure of $375.
+This compares to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Gunnedah stood at 33.2%, with mortgaged dwellings at 34.7% and rented ones at 32.1%.
+The median monthly mortgage repayment was $1,517, lower than Regional NSW's average of $1,733.
+Median weekly rent in Gunnedah was $300, compared to Regional NSW's $330.
+Nationally, Gunnedah's mortgage repayments were significantly lower at $1,517 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing